-Drive-in outdoor movies in Northern Virginia offer the chance to relax and enjoy a fun flick under the stars while the usual walk-up outdoor screenings are canceled for 2020.
-Summer screenings begin in June and continue through August, but space is limited so reserve your tickets early.
+Drive-in outdoor movies in Northern Virginia offer the chance to relax and enjoy a fun flick under the stars.
+In 2020, most of the usual walk-up outdoor screenings were canceled.
+At the same time, several new drive-in-style movies popped up.
+Normally, summer screenings begin in June and continue through August, but space is limited so reserve your tickets early.

 Our guide to outdoor movies in Northern Virginia includes venues in Alexandria, Arlington, Fairfax, Loudoun, and Prince William Counties and surrounding towns.
 Movies are listed in order of weekday and then by city.